Last Updated on March 30, 2021

-According to the U.S. Department of Health and Human Services, moderate drinking is up to one drink per day for women and up to two daily drinks for men.
+According to the U.S. Department of Health and Human Services2, moderate drinking is up to one drink per day for women and up to two daily drinks for men.
 This refers to a single day, not an average—if you have 7 beers on Saturday and don’t drink the rest of the week, it doesn’t count.

 Many people who ask, “What is moderate drinking?” are really asking how much they can safely and sensibly drink without facing serious consequences.

-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines “low-risk drinking” as no more than three drinks per day for women and no more than four drinks per day for men.
+The National Institute on Alcohol Abuse and Alcoholism3 (NIAAA) defines “low-risk drinking” as no more than three drinks per day for women and no more than four drinks per day for men.
 Women who are low-risk drinkers consume no more than seven drinks per week, while male low-risk drinkers have no more than 14 drinks in a single week.